 The seasonal changes that occur will affect shedding.
 Cats shed their heavy winter coast in springtime and then again in the fall to make room for a new one.
 Felines that live where temperature changes are more drastic may shed more, whatever the breed.
 The cat’s geographical location also plays a role, as warmer temperatures may trigger more shedding.

 Nutrition is a cornerstone of a feline’s health throughout their lives.
-Poor nutrition can be seen in skin and coat health.
 Cats who do not get a balanced diet of high-quality food may have a duller coat, poor skin health, and may experience excess shedding.
 Nutritional deficiencies can cause bald patches, cuts, scaly skin, sores, itching, and more.
 Cat food should include high-quality animal protein, fatty acids like omega-3 and Omega 6, and healthy fats.
 Felines are obligate carnivores and must eat high-quality animal proteins to survive.
-They do not do well on plant-based protein or plant-based diets.
-Animal proteins provide them with energy to support proper growth and health.

 A cat’s home environment affects the amount of hair shed.
 Those who live in moderate temperatures that do not change will often shed less.
 Those who live where there are frequent temperature shifts or who live in a home where the temperature is always changing will shed more.
-A kitty’s environment should be kept at a stable temperature which can help control the amount they shed.
 Felines shed more if they are uncomfortable, scared, threatened, or stressed.
 Because of this, owners should make sure their pets feel safe when home alone and when there is a full house.
-Indoor kitties may shed less than outdoor cats.
-In the right conditions, some indoor cats are said to shed very little.

 Grooming A Tabby

 One of the most effective ways to maintain and control a kitty’s shedding is regular brushing of their coats.
 For Tabbies, because they can be any number of breeds, grooming needs will vary.
 Most cats will need brushing at least once a week, and higher shedding breeds will need it more frequently.
-Felines who have incredibly thick coats may need daily grooming.
 Owners will need to invest in proper grooming tools like bristle brushes, slicker brushes, Combs, detangling tools, feline shampoo, conditioner, and more.
 It is also good to train pets from a young age to tolerate brushing, grooming, and bathing.

 Hypoallergenic Cat Breeds